Industry information at your fingertips

 No. Garrett Brown invented the Steadicam (originally called the Brown Stabilizer) in 1975.
 The first film production on which it was used was Hal Ashby's Bound for Glory (1976), where it was used at the behest of cinematographer Haskell Wexler.
 However the first film to be released which featured the Steadicam was John Schlesinger's Marathon Man (1976), where, again, it was used by request of cinematographer Conrad L. Hall.
 Rocky was both the third film on which it was used and the third film released, although people often make the mistake that Rocky originated the use of the device.
 This is most likely because of the fame of Rocky as opposed to the other two films (even though Bound for Glory won Best Cinematography at the Oscars).
 Additionally, the shots in Rocky which employ the Steadicam are all iconic shots, especially the Philadelphia Museum shot, and this extra fame has no doubt contributed to people erroneously believing it to be the first film to feature the Steadicam.

-The 2-Disc Collector's Edition DVD released by MGM Home Entertainment in 2007 (called the Definitive Edition in the UK) contains the following special features:A feature length commentary with writer/actor Sylvester Stallone.A feature length commentary with boxing trainer Lou Duva and boxing commentator Bert Randolph Sugar.A feature length commentary with director John G. Avildsen, producers Irwin Winkler and Robert Chartoff, actors Talia Shire, Carl Weathers and Burt Young, and Steadicam operator Garrett Brown.An interview with boxing trainer Lou Duva (5 minutes).An interview with boxing commentator Bert Randolph Sugar (7 minutes).'The Opponents'; a 16 minute featurette looking at Rocky's opponent in each film in the Rocky saga (not counting Rocky Balboa, as the featurette was made prior to the movie).The theatrical teaser trailer and the theatrical trailer3 TV spots'In the Ring'; a 76 minute making-of documentary.'Steadicam: Then and Now with Garrett Brown'; a 17 minute featurette looking at how Garrett Brown came up with the idea for the revolutionary Steadicam.'Make-Up!: The Art and Form with Michael Westmore'; a 16 minute featurette looking at the work done on the film by makeup artist Michael Westmore.'Staccato: A Composer's Notebook with Bill Conti'; a 14 minute featurette looking at the composition of the famous theme tune by composer Bill Conti.'The Ring of Truth'; a 9 minute featurette looking at the set design for the film with art director James H. Spencer.12 minutes of rehearsal footage and makeup tests shot by director John G. Avildsen early in preproduction.'Tribute to Burgess Meredith'; a 7 minute featurette looking at the career of actor Burgess Meredith.'Tribute to James Crabe'; a 4 minute featurette looking at the career of cinematographer James Crabe.A 29 minute interview with Sylvester Stallone.Sylvester Stallone's 1976 appearance on the Dinah! show (15 minutes).
+The R1 US 2-Disc Collector's Edition DVD released by MGM Home Entertainment in 2007 and the R2 UK Definitive Edition (which are also available in the R1 US Rocky: The Complete Saga and the R2 UK Rocky: The Heavyweight Collection) contain the following special features:A feature length commentary with writer/actor Sylvester Stallone.A feature length commentary with boxing trainer Lou Duva and boxing commentator Bert Randolph Sugar.A feature length commentary with director John G. Avildsen, producers Irwin Winkler and Robert Chartoff, actors Talia Shire, Carl Weathers and Burt Young, and Steadicam operator Garrett Brown.An interview with boxing trainer Lou Duva (5 minutes).An interview with boxing commentator Bert Randolph Sugar (7 minutes).'The Opponents'; a 16 minute featurette looking at Rocky's opponent in each film in the Rocky saga (not counting Rocky Balboa, as the featurette was made prior to the movie).The theatrical teaser trailer and the theatrical trailer3 TV spots'In the Ring'; a 76 minute making-of documentary.'Steadicam: Then and Now with Garrett Brown'; a 17 minute featurette looking at how Garrett Brown came up with the idea for the revolutionary Steadicam.'Make-Up!: The Art and Form with Michael Westmore'; a 16 minute featurette looking at the work done on the film by makeup artist Michael Westmore.'Staccato: A Composer's Notebook with Bill Conti'; a 14 minute featurette looking at the composition of the famous theme tune by composer Bill Conti.'The Ring of Truth'; a 9 minute featurette looking at the set design for the film with art director James H. Spencer.12 minutes of rehearsal footage and makeup tests shot by director John G. Avildsen early in preproduction.'Tribute to Burgess Meredith'; a 7 minute featurette looking at the career of actor Burgess Meredith.'Tribute to James Crabe'; a 4 minute featurette looking at the career of cinematographer James Crabe.A 29 minute interview with Sylvester Stallone.Sylvester Stallone's 1976 appearance on the Dinah! show (15 minutes).